-Listed buildings are designated for their special architectural and historical interest.
-To merit designation the property must satisfy set criteria, prepared by Historic Scotland, which distinguishes their significance.
+Listing is the recognition that a building or structure is of special architectural and historic interest.
+To merit designation the property must satisfy set criteria prepared by Historic Scotland.

 Where are Listed Buildings in the Park?